Recover using automated database backups - Azure SQL Database & SQL Managed Instance

 |Get-AzSqlDatabaseGeoBackup||Gets a geo-redundant backup of a database.|

-For a sample PowerShell script that shows how to perform a point-in-time restore of a database, see Restore a SQL database using PowerShell.
+For a sample PowerShell script that shows how to perform a point-in-time restore of a database, see Restore a database by using PowerShell.

 SQL Managed Instance